 A good example of posing hands in photography – a gently posed, elegant hand framing the face.

 The most important thing to remember in portrait photography is that everyone is different.
 Not only are our dimensions different, making some hands more elegant, but some people are more awkward than others.
-Not everyone has the grace of a dancer.
+Not everyone has the grace of professional dancers.

-However, the more relaxed a person is, the easier it will be to pose them.
+However, the more relaxed a person is, the easier it’ll be to pose them.

 Further reading: Female poses – 9 posing tips for photographing women

-If your subject’s hands are looking tense, ask them to wiggle their fingers to loosen them up a bit and release some of the tension.
+If your subject’s hands look tense, ask them to wiggle their fingers to loosen them up a bit and release some of the tension.

-Keep your directions calm and encouraging, your energy up and your banter light so that your subject is not left feeling deserted in front of your lens.
+Keep your directions calm and encouraging, your energy up and your banter light so that your subject is not left feeling awkward in front of the camera.